MarcelKasulke/WorkingExamplePushoverService/README.md

 Support
 -------
-Post question or comments to marcelkasulke@gmail.com
+Post question or comments to marcelkasulke ät gmail.commercial